Schools Week: How can the curriculum better support the needs of EAL learners?

 Our partner schools report that the huge cultural capital that EAL pupils bring often goes unrecognised due to pressures to “cover” a narrow curriculum representing only a limited section of society.

+The curriculum review’s interim report reinforces this sentiment, recognising the need to ensure that children and young people see themselves represented in the curriculum.
 Updating it to include diverse texts and materials reflecting the rich diversity of the classroom, with guidance on connecting learning to students’ cultural and linguistic backgrounds, would enrich their educational experience and foster inclusivity.

 New approaches to assessment

-These learners face a dual challenge: being tested on both subject knowledge and their ability to understand and express it in English.
-This double burden often prevents them from showcasing their true potential.
+Learners using EAL face a dual challenge when thinking about assessments: being tested on both subject knowledge and their ability to understand and express it in English.
+This double burden can prevent some learners from showcasing their true potential.
+Assessments relying heavily on English proficiency to demonstrate learning can significantly disadvantage EAL learners, particularly teenagers entering later into the school system who are new to the language.

 A more holistic approach to assessment is needed – one that reflects the linguistic and cultural diversity of EAL learners.
 By incorporating models and methods such as observations and performance-based assessments conducted throughout the year, schools can better support the needs of EAL learners.
+Formative assessment is crucial for supporting EAL learners’ language development alongside curriculum learning.

 Strengthen accountability

 A broader curriculum and reformed assessments alone are not enough.
 Consistent and ongoing assessment of English language proficiency is also crucial to ensure EAL students receive the tailored support they need to fully access the curriculum and achieve their academic potential.
+After all, there’s a significant difference between conversational fluency – being able to say something or understand it – and the more advanced academic language skills required to pass exams and succeed in formal assessments.

-This article was originally published in Schools Week on 10 December 2024.
+*This article was originally published in Schools Week on 10 December 2024.
+This version has been updated following the release of the Curriculum and Assessment Review’s interim report.